pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/2_centos_install.md

-_This guide describes the steps required to have Pydio Cells running on a CentOs/RHEL 7 server._
+_This guide describes the steps required to have Pydio Cells running on a CentOS/RHEL 7 or 8 server._

 [:image:2_running_cells_in_production/logos-os/logo-centos.png]